-Git is a distributed version control system that is used to track the changes within the source code of the software.
+Git is a distributed version control system that is used to track the changes (different versions of the software) made by many different people (distributed) to the repository (where the software is stored) of the software.
 It helps developers to easily submit those changes which are made to the source code just by executing a few git commands.
 Whenever a developer makes any changes to the code and wants them to be merged with the official repository of the project then he/she has to make a pull request which will eventually submit those changes to the repository.

 At a time, thousands of people push changes to the same repository and keeping track of all these changes is very difficult.
 For this, we need a version control system.
 In this post, we will discuss the various git commands which we can use for creating a branch, checking the status, pushing the changes, updating the project and much more.

 For doing all of this we will be using a website called GitHub where we can host our open source projects and is based on git version control system.